Compressed Flash Fiction

 On the ground, Jane unloaded her equipment onto a luggage cart.
 She was excited to talk to her family.
 She pulled the equipment-laden cart to the private reception area.
 She could see her sister and mother through the windows.
 She passed through the automatic door.
 The chaos smacked her senses.

-“What happened?” asked Jane, even though she was afraid of the answer.
+“What happened?” asked Jane, fearing the answer.

 “The parking garage just collapsed, Dad was parking the car,” wailed her sister.